progmaticltd/homebox/docs/pages/20-development/10-development-environment.md

        valid_lft forever preferred_lft forever
 ```

+!!!
+Warning
+    Now, don't forget to restart any service that is supposed to listen on external
+    interfaces, especially _unbound_.

 ## About the certificates

 On the first installation, whatever the system is a real or a development one, the